Search for heavy neutral resonances decaying to tau lepton pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 The background from SM events composed uniquely of jets produced via the strong interaction is referred to as quantum chromodynamics (QCD) multijet events.
 Events from Drell--Yan (DY), QCD multijet, single \PQt quark, and \wjets processes are simulated with the \MGvATNLO 2.6.0 event generator~\cite{Alwall:2014hca} at leading order (LO) accuracy.
 The \POWHEG 2.0~\cite{Nason:2004rx, Frixione:2007vw, Alioli_2010} event generator at next-to-LO (NLO) accuracy in QCD is used to simulate \ttbar events, while diboson ($\PV\PV$) processes are produced at LO with \PYTHIA~8.226 (8.230) for data taken in 2016 (2017 and 2018)~\cite{Sjostrand:2014zea}.

-Signal events are generated using \MGvATNLO at LO.
+Signal events are generated using \MGvATNLO at LO~\cite{Fuks:2017vtl}.
+The influence of interference effects between the \PZpr signal diagrams and the SM processes are found to be small, resulting in no significant impact on the interpretation of the results, for the range of \PZpr boson masses and couplings considered in this analysis.
 A set of samples is produced for \PZpr boson masses ranging from 250 to 3000\GeV in steps of 250\GeV, as well as at 4000 and 5000\GeV.
 The primary set of benchmark signal samples for interpretation of the results have the \PZpr boson couplings set to SM \PZ values.
 Additionally, scenarios with varied modifiers $g_{\PGt}$ of the couplings to \PGt leptons are considered.
 The theoretical decay width of the \PZpr boson in the production model increases with $g_{\PGt}$ but remains smaller than the experimental resolution ($<$30\%) for the range of $g_{\PGt}$ values considered in this study.
-Therefore, varying $g_{\tau}$ values only affects the \PZpr branching fraction in this analysis and thus the results of this analysis can be reinterpreted by scaling the theoretical cross section by the appropriate branching fraction.

 {\tolerance=800 The \MGvATNLO and \POWHEG generators used to simulate signal and background processes are interfaced with \PYTHIA~8.226 (8.230) using the CUETP8M1 (CP5) tunes~\cite{Khachatryan:2015pea,CMS:2019csb} for parton showering and fragmentation in the 2016 (2017--2018) simulated samples.
 The NNPDF3.0 (3.1) NNLO~\cite{Ball:2014uwa} parton distribution functions (PDFs) are used in the event generation for 2016 (2017--2018) samples.
-The simulated background yields are normalized to the integrated luminosity using next-to-NLO or NLO cross sections~\cite{Alioli:2009je,Re:2010bp,Gavin:2010az,Melia:2011tj,Beneke:2011mq, Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Gavin:2012sy,Czakon:2013goa,Alwall:2014hca}, while signal production cross sections are calculated at NLO accuracy. }
+The cross sections used to normalize the simulated background yields are calculated at next-to-NLO or NLO accuracy~\cite{Alioli:2009je,Re:2010bp,Gavin:2010az,Melia:2011tj,Beneke:2011mq, Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Gavin:2012sy,Czakon:2013goa,Alwall:2014hca}, while those used for the signal yields are calculated at NLO accuracy. }

 The detector response is modeled with \GEANTfour~\cite{Agostinelli:2002hh}.
-Pileup is incorporated by simulating additional interactions with timing and population distributions matching those measured in data.
+Pileup is incorporated by simulating additional minimum bias interactions with the multiplicity distribution matching that measured in data.